Yandex Cloud

 -DartifactId=SeriesItemOps06

-As a result of running the command, the SeriesItemOps06 project folder is created in the current working folder with a structure of subfolders and the pom.xml project description file.
+This command will create the SeriesItemOps06 project folder in the current working folder, with a subfolder structure and the pom.xml project description file.

 2. Go to the project folder: